patrick-weiss/PortfolioSorts_NSE/README.md

 # Non-Standard Errors in Portfolio Sorts

-This repository contains code for: "Non-Standard Errors in Portfolio Sorts".
-It is open-source and freely available.
+This repository contains code for: "Non-Standard Errors in Portfolio Sorts" (joint work with Dominik Walter and Rüdiger Weber).

+The code is open-source and freely available.
+Please cite the corresponding paper.

 - **Draft on SSRN**: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4164117
 - Code: see folder *Code*